PriceLab/trenaBuilt/README.md

 ### Prerequisites: R -f prereqs.R

-This may take ten minutes to complete
+There are some large genome-scale data files included here.
+Thus this step may take ten minutes or more to complete.